ReshByte/BookHub/README.md

-📚 BookHub - Online Library & Book Store
+📚 ReadRiot - Online Library & Book Store

 BookHub is a modern, responsive, and full-stack web application built with Next.js and Express.js.
 It serves as an online platform where users can browse books, view details, and manage their own book collections.
 The application features a premium UI with dark mode aesthetics, secure authentication, and real-time data management.